 Colors: Garnet and black

 Tailgating tips: Gamecock loyals hold little store by the notorious chicken curse, though the start of the football season usually spells plenty of doom for many a feathered clucker.
 USC tailgating protocols demand the consumption of mass quantities of chicken, and some of the best in the land can be found in the Midlands.
-In keeping with the time-honored tradition, Bernie's, Zesto and the Rosewood Dairy Bar have been frying up boxes and tubs of juicy, crispy chicken to satisfy the pre-game hankerings of hoards of hungry fans for decades.
+In keeping with the time-honored tradition, Bernie's, Zesto and Rosewood Dairy Bar have been frying up boxes and tubs of juicy, crispy chicken to satisfy the pre-game hankerings of hoards of hungry fans for decades.